-Teaching a public course means that participants will be coming from various job roles.
-Therefore, the trainers will have to present the content and in a manner that will please the majority.
-This makes the training not as specific or as tailored as bespoke training.
+Delivering a public course means that participants will be coming from various job roles.
+Therefore, the trainers will have to present the content in a manner that will please the majority of the attendees.
+This makes the public course less specific and not as tailored to a company’s needs as a bespoke training.

 Public courses usually require a minimum number of attendees.
 If the minimum number isn’t met, the training usually gets canceled or delayed until the number is reached.
-This can be particularly annoying if you have organized everything around the idea of the training being on one precise date, and later to find out it has been pushed back a month.
+This can be particularly annoying if you have organized everything around the idea of the training occurring on a precise date, only to find out that it has been pushed back a month.

 Before you go